-The so-called "Snooze Button Effect" is notoriously bad for you, interrupting your natural sleep cycle and too short to actually contribute to truly gaining any additional rest.
+The National Sleep Foundation says adults need 7-9 hours of sleep every night to fully function at your best during the day.
+A recent report by the Center for Disease Control & Prevention (CDC) touts lack of sleep as a public health epidemic, linking it to occupational errors, car crashes, and diseases such as depression and diabetes.
+It's likely as you're reading this right now you're wishing you were back in bed, and we don't really need expensive studies and fancy reports to tell us we're tired."Snooze Button Effect" is notoriously bad for you, interrupting your natural sleep cycle and too short to actually contribute to truly gaining any additional rest.
 With a 6am start to our morning leading the ranks of wakeup times we're sleeping less and less during the week.
 The CDC report shows reasons for sleep difficulties range from financial and work related issues to concerns about your commute and even your hobbies.
 It also doesn't help when we perpetuate the behavior with the mindset that we can sleep in on the weekends to catch up on your sleep debt, although reportedly only a few hours at a time.
 WebMd cautions against the mindset that this catch-up method is the end-all to recovery, with only short-term gains:

 "Many people have a false sense of reassurance that they can quickly recover from a chronic sleep debt with just one or two days of good sleep,” researcher Daniel Cohen, MD, of the division of sleep medicine at Brigham and Women’s Hospital in Boston, says in a news release.
 “However, the lingering effect of chronic sleep loss causes performance to deteriorate dramatically when these individuals stay awake for an extended period of time..."